hu553in/e-tickets-app/README.md

 This app is a tool for working with simple e-tickets (six-digit numbers).

 User can:
-* issue new ticket (add existing ticket or generate new one)
+* issue a new ticket (add an existing ticket or generate a new one)
-* see info about ticket
+* see info about the ticket
-* mark ticket as used
+* mark the ticket as used
-* delete ticket.
+* delete the ticket

 ## Tech stack